-- 8.74 The parish has approximately 100 businesses that vary in terms of their size, location and nature.
+- 8.64 The parish has approximately 100 businesses that vary in terms of their size, location and nature.
 This includes an industrial estate on Brickyard Road known as Baird Park, and several small industrial units on Folly Lane and Tomlow Road.
 However the majority of businesses found in the area provide various services ranging from electrical contractors and builders to quantity surveyors and recruitment consultants.
 There are number of businesses linked to tourism and recreation in the area such as holiday lets, caravan and camping sites, and a number of canal related businesses based at the marinas and other key locations.
 Collectively these provide some local employment opportunities and contribute to the local economy.
 There are also over 10 working farms in the parish.
-These are integral to the cultural, social and economic life of the village as well as playing a key role in shaping and protecting the landscape. - 8.75 Some of these enterprises have been located in the parish for many years.
+These are integral to the cultural, social and economic life of the village as well as playing a key role in shaping and protecting the landscape. - 8.65 Some of these enterprises have been located in the parish for many years.
 Nevertheless, changes and improvements do occur and should be welcomed if they support the local rural economy.
-Future business growth in the area is therefore encouraged and supported, providing it is small scale and in-keeping with the character of the parish.

-8.76 Proposals for development related to recreation and tourism will be particularly supported if they help to support the viability of existing services and facilities.
+Future business growth in the area is therefore encouraged and supported, providing it is small scale and in-keeping with the character of the parish. - 8.66 Proposals for development related to recreation and tourism will be particularly supported if they help to support the viability of existing services and facilities.
 Similarly proposals for development that improve the gateways to the village will be supported in order to promote identity and encourage visitors.
 This includes schemes that enhance their landscape setting or provide better signage to features of interest.

-Policy 5 - Business Development
+Policy 4 - Business Development

-Business and economic development will be supported within the Built-up Area Boundary providing that:
+Business and economic development will be supported providing that:

-- a) it is sensitive infill development that is on a small scale; - it is appropriate to its surroundings and does not overshadow or overlook adjoining properties; - c) it has regard to the Character Area Assessment with particular regard to scale, layout and materials, and retains local distinctiveness to create a sense of place; - d) the height of rooflines do not impact adversely on the views identified in Policy 10; - e) it does not affect gaps and important open spaces, which are of particular significance to the form and character of the settlement; - f) it protects and enhances public rights of way and encourages the use of the existing network of public footpaths, green lanes and tracks to enable access by foot around the village; and - g) the impact in terms of traffic, parking, noise, air pollution, light pollution, ecology and landscape is satisfactory including through the use of appropriate mitigation measures.
+- a) it is development on an appropriate scale to its location and setting; - b) it is appropriate to its surroundings and does not overshadow or overlook adjoining properties or otherwise is acceptable in relation to the effect on the living conditions on the occupiers of any affected property; - c) where appropriate it has regard to the Character Assessment with particular regard to scale, layout and materials, and retains local distinctiveness to create a sense of place; - d) the height of rooflines do not impact adversely on the views identified in Policy 9; - e) it does not affect gaps and important open spaces, which are of particular significance to the form and character of the settlement; - f) where appropriate it protects and enhances public rights of way and encourages the use of the existing network of public footpaths, green lanes and tracks to enable access by foot around the village; and - g) the impact in terms of traffic, parking, noise, air pollution, light pollution, ecology and landscape is satisfactory including through the use of appropriate mitigation measures.

-Outside the Built-up Area Boundary proposals for development related to recreation and tourism, including agricultural diversification, will be supported providing that:
+Proposals for development related to recreation and tourism, including agricultural diversification, will be supported providing that:

-- 1) appropriate infrastructure is included as part of the scheme; and - 2) it meets the criteria set out in Policy 11.
+- 1) appropriate infrastructure is included as part of the scheme; and - 2) it meets the criteria set out in Policy 10.

 Proposals for development that improve the gateways to the village will be supported in order to encourage tourism.
-This includes schemes that enhance the landscape setting or provide better signage to features of interest.
+This includes schemes that enhance the landscape setting.

-Objective 4 - To address climate change and support a low carbon future
+Objective 3 - To address climate change and support a low carbon future